akhodakivskiy/VimFx/documentation/api.md

   - `'none'`: The current keypress is not part of a command shortcut and does not contribute to a count.

-- focus: `String` or `null`.
-The type of currently focused _element_ plus current pressed _key_ combo.
-You might not want to run commands and suppress the event if this value is anything other than null.
-It has one of the following values, depending on what kind of _element_ is focused and which _key_ was pressed:
+- likelyConflict: `Boolean`.
+This is `true` if the current keypress is likely to cause conflicts with default Firefox behavior of that key, and `false` otherwise.
+A mode might not want to run commands and suppress the event if this value is `true`.
+VimFx uses the current keypress and `vim.focusType` of the current [vim object] to decide if the current keypress is a likely

-  - `'ignore'`: element: some kind of Vim-style editor.
-VimFx automatically enters Ignore mode when this focus type is encountered. key: any pressed key.
-  - `'editable'`: element: some kind of text input, a `<select>` element or a “contenteditable” element. key: any pressed key.
-  - `'activatable'`: element: an “activatable” element (link or button).
-    key: see the [`activatable_element_keys`] option.
-  - `'adjustable'`: element: an “adjustable” element (form control or video player). key: see the [`adjustable_element_keys`] option.
-  - `'other'`: element: some other kind of element that can receive keystrokes.
-    key: any pressed key.

-  If none of the above criteria is met, the value is `null`, which means that the currently focused element does not appear to respond to keystrokes in any special way.
+  conflict:

+  1. If the key is part of the tail of a shortcut, it is never a conflict.
+  2. If `vim.focusType` is `'activatable'` or `'adjustable'` and the key is present in [`activatable_element_keys`] or [`adjustable_element_keys`] (respectively), then it is a likely conflict.
+  3. Finally, unless `vim.focusType` is `'none'`, then it is a likely conflict.
+     This most commonly means that a text input is focused.

+  Note that any VimFx shortcut starting with a keypress involving a modifier is _very_ likely to conflict with either a Firefox default shortcut or a shortcut from some other add-on.
+This is _not_ attempted to be detected in any way.
+  Instead, VimFx uses no modifiers in any default Normal mode shortcuts, leaving it up to you to choose modifier-shortcuts that work out for you if you want such shortcuts.
+In other words, for modifier-shortcuts the point of VimFx _is_ to conflict (overriding default shortcuts).

 - command: `null` unless `type` is `'full'`.
 Then it is the matched command (a [command object]).